pinga-lab/paper-monogenic-signal/README.md

 # paper-monogenic-signal

 ## About
 Source code, data and manuscript for the article "The monogenic signal of potential-field data: A Python Implementation".
-Published in the GEOPHYSICS by [Marlon C. Hidalgo-Gato](http://lattes.cnpq.br/4057248251995225) and [Valéria C. F. Barbosa](http://lattes.cnpq.br/0391036221142471)
+Published in the GEOPHYSICS VOL. 82, NO. 3 (MAY-JUNE 2017), DOI: 10.1190/GEO2016-0099.1 by [Marlon C. Hidalgo-Gato](http://lattes.cnpq.br/4057248251995225) and [Valéria C. F. Barbosa](http://lattes.cnpq.br/0391036221142471)